snipsco/hermes-protocol/platforms/hermes-javascript/README.md

         // And here is how to grab the intent name. console.log('Received intent', message.intent.intent_name)

-        // Then, you can either :
+        // Then, you can either:
+        if(continueSession) {
             // 1 - Continue the dialog session if you expect another intent to be detected. dialog.publish('continue_session', {
                 session_id: message.session_id,
                 text: 'Session continued',
+                // In this case, if you already set up a subscription for 'intent/nextIntent' then it will be triggered if the user speaks that intent.
                 intent_filter: ['nextIntent']
             })
-        // In this case, if you already set up a subscription for 'intent/nextIntent' then it will be triggered if the user speaks that intent.
+        } else {
             // 2 - Or end the dialog session.
             dialog.publish('end_session', {
                 session_id: message.session_id,
                 text: 'Session ended'
             })
+        }
+        // !!
+But not both !!
     })

     // You can also unsubscribe to a registered event.